 To keep our community safe and healthy, all classroom programs scheduled before June 1st have been postponed.

 During the current coronavirus crisis, your health and safety are our top priorities.
-To do our part to slow the spread of the disease without disrupting your learning and professional development, we have transformed all of our designation programs and courses into engaging and easy-to-use online learning options.
+To do our part to slow the spread of the disease without disrupting your learning and professional development, we’ve transformed all of our designation programs and courses into engaging and easy-to-use online learning options.

 These are the times clients and colleagues need you the most.